-- 1. A title is required, but a separate title page is not necessary. - 2.
-The response paper must show a sufficient level of writing and grammatical skill, based on the level of the class.
-You are encouraged to use Grammerly or another spelling/grammar checker to ensure sufficient communication skills. - 3.
-You MUST submit your paper via Turnitin, which will evaluate the originality of the paper.
-Cases of plagiarism will be handled through the University's academic honesty policy, without exception, and will result in, at minimum, a score of 0 on the assignment. - 4.
-You MUST also submit your paper via Taskstream, which the University uses to evaluate Student Learning Objectives for the department.
-Your paper will NOT be graded if you do not submit to both formats! - 5.
-You MUST cite all sources you use in the paper, regardless of whether they are covered in class or not.
+1. A title is required, but a separate title page is not necessary.

+2. The case study analysis paper must show a sufficient level of writing and grammatical skill, based on the level of the class.
+You are encouraged to use Grammerly or another spelling/grammar checker to ensure sufficient communication skills.

+3. You MUST submit your paper via Turnitin, which will evaluate the originality of the paper.
+Cases of plagiarism will be handled through the University's academic honesty policy, without exception, and will result in, at minimum, a score of 0 on the assignment.

+4. You MUST cite all sources you use in the paper, regardless of whether they are covered in class or not.
 If you do not, you will be penalized 10%.
 You may use any citation format you wish, provided it is clear, consistent, and concise.
 I have included a link to the Chicago Manual of Style's parenthetical citation style if you wish to use it.
-Quotation should be minimal, and be essential to the advancement of your argument. - 6.
-You MUST submit the assignment prior to the due date, or your paper will be penalized by 5% per day.
+Quotation should be minimal, and be essential to the advancement of your argument.

+5. You MUST submit the assignment prior to the due date, or your paper will be penalized by 5% per day.
 The only exception is if you have a prior arranged accommodation or extension with me, which must be arranged at least 24 hours before the due date.

-8. Plagiarism Test Certification (5% of final course grade)
+6. Plagiarism TestStudents will complete an exCertification (5% of finalin college-level classes.course grade)